What is Walk for WAGEC?

 How do I set up a team?

-We encourage you to complete Walk for WAGEC with a team which could include your work colleagues, friends or family members.
-Whether you complete the Walk individually or as part of a team, you can inspire members of your community to get involved in some friendly competition and see who can raise the most amount of money to support families escaping domestic violence.
+We encourage you to complete Walk for WAGEC with a team.
+This could include your work colleagues, friends or family members.
+Whether you complete the Walk individually or as part of a team, you can inspire members of your community to also get involved and draw on some friendly competition in an effort to raise money to support families escaping domestic violence.

 You will have the option to create or join a team during registration or from your individual fundraising page after you’ve registered.

 How do I reach my fundraising goal?

 01. Tell your community why you're walking, and what it personally means for you to be part of this event